Overview

 Use case

-Second, we want to allow the application to decide what authentication solution it wants to use, with Invirt simply providing the scaffolding to wire that in, and secure certain application routes.
+Second, we want to allow the application to decide what authentication solution it wants to use, with Invirt simply providing the scaffolding to wire it in, and to secure certain application routes.

 Lastly, we wanted to make the tooling as un-intrusive as possible, and allow the application to define the concepts of user or principal according to its requirements, without heavy constraints from the framework on how these must be implemented and handled.